heistp/l4s-tests/README.tpl.md

 100)).
 Note that some tunnels may only be configured with replay window sizes that are a power of 2.

-Modern Linux kernels have a default maximum replay window size of 4096 (\`XFRMA_REPLAY_ESN_MAX\` in [xfrm.h](https://elixir.bootlin.com/linux/latest/source/include/uapi/linux/xfrm.h)).
+Modern Linux kernels have a fixed **maximum** replay window size of 4096 (\`XFRMA_REPLAY_ESN_MAX\` in [xfrm.h](https://elixir.bootlin.com/linux/latest/source/include/uapi/linux/xfrm.h)).
 Wireguard uses a hardcoded value of 8192 with no option for runtime